-Audio tours of the Houses of Parliament offer a unique combination of one thousand years of history, modern day politics and stunning art and architecture.
-The audio commentary brings to life this trip through the House of Lords and House of Commons.
-Tours take around 60 to 75 minutes and feature leading Parliamentary figures such as Mr Speaker and Black Rod.
+Tours of the Houses of Parliament offer a unique combination of one thousand years of history, modern day politics and stunning art and architecture.
+A highly recommended audio tour brings this to life through the House of Lords and House of Commons and takes around 60 to 75 minutes, featuring leading Parliamentary figures such as Mr Speaker and Black Rod.

-Ticketed guide-led tours are also available.
-These and the audio tours are in addition to the free tours that continue to be available to UK residents via local MPs or members of the House of Lords.
+These new virtual tours, the ticketed guide-led tours and solo-audio tours are all in addition to the free tours that continue to be available to UK residents via local MPs or members of the House of Lords.

 See more of the capital's best attractions

 |Venue name:||Houses of Parliament||Contact:|

 |Opening hours:||Saturdays throughout the year and most weekdays during holiday periods including Christmas, Easter and the summer.
 See venue website for full details.|

 |Price:||Adults £18, Concessions £15.50, Under 16s one child free with each paying adult, otherwise £7.20|

 - 5 star:11